How To Do Deep Excavation & Open Excavation For Construction Work

 - Backfill or fill: Adding earth to raise the grade

 - An excavation means a man-made cavity or depression in the earth’s surface formed by earth removal.

 Deep Excavation also deep excavation is a very important part of civil construction.

 - An excavation in soil or hard rock more than 15 ft or 4.5 m deep is called deep excavation.

-- It means an excavation without any retaining system by providing suitable slope of excavation such as 1:2, when surrounding allows
+- It means an excavation without any retaining system by providing a suitable slope of excavation such as 1:2 when the surrounding allows

 Retained Deep Excavation